lailahgrant/online-pdf-reader/README.md

 > Make sure your root file is index.html if you're likely to deploy a site on Netlify to avoid "Page Not Found" ish
 > Reference https://community.netlify.com/t/support-guide-i-ve-deployed-my-site-but-i-still-see-page-not-found/125?utm_source=404page&utm_campaign=community_tracking

+### Thur 25th Feb 2021
+` the netlify link https://lugard-daycare-online-book-reader.netlify.app/ takes alot of time to load  and after minutes of googling, figured I overloaded the repo with many images yet GitHub works best with only code in texts`

+> Solution to this is https://docs.netlify.com/large-media/overview/ and it is what I'm going to try out today....!!
+>

 > That's it... thanks for your time

 > #  Enjoy...